 Drugs in the Pipeline

-The Food and Drug Administration (FDA) has accepted for Priority Review the Biologics License Application (BLA) for Kanuma (sebelipase alfa; Synageva BioPharma) for the treatment of lysosomal acid lipase deficiency (LAL Deficiency).
+The Food and Drug Administration (FDA) has accepted for filing and has granted Priority Review to the supplemental Biologics License Application (sBLA) for Opdivo (nivolumab) for the treatment of previously untreated patients with unresectable or metastatic melanoma.